How Art Therapy Can Help Relieve Your Stress

 What is art therapy?

 Art counseling like expressive arts therapy is sometimes used as a form of psychotherapy.
 It involves the encouragement of free self-expression.
-It might come through drawing, modeling, painting, or some other type of creative process.
-If you are in psychotherapy, your therapist may have you express yourself through creative activities in order to better understand you and your personality.
+It might come through drawing, adult coloring books, modeling, painting, or some other type of creative process.
+If you are in psychotherapy, your therapist may have you express yourself through creative arts in order to better understand you and your personality.
 They may then come up with some theories about what is going on with you based on the artwork that you create.

 The American Art Therapy Association defines art therapy as follows: “Art therapy is a mental health profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.